Are Katanas Legal in Australia? Complete Sword Laws Guide by State (2026)

 Share

 Short answer: Yes, katanas are legal to own in most Australian states — but the rules vary significantly depending on where you live.
-Victoria and South Australia have the strictest laws, requiring permits or outright prohibiting sword ownership, while NSW, Queensland, and Tasmania allow ownership without a licence.
-Public carry is illegal everywhere without a lawful excuse.
+Victoria and South Australia have the strictest laws: Victoria requires an approval or exemption, and South Australia classified swords as prohibited weapons on 1 July 2025.
+NSW, Queensland, Tasmania and the ACT allow ownership without a licence.
+Public carry without a lawful excuse is an offence everywhere.

 Overview of Australian Sword Laws

 Australia does not have a single national law governing sword ownership.
-Instead, each state and territory has its own weapons legislation, creating a patchwork of rules that can be confusing for collectors and enthusiasts.
+Each state and territory has its own weapons legislation, creating a patchwork of rules that can be confusing for collectors and enthusiasts.

-The key distinction across all jurisdictions is between ownership at home (generally legal with some exceptions) and carrying in public (illegal everywhere without a "reasonable excuse").
+The key distinction across all jurisdictions is between ownership at home (generally legal, with Victoria and South Australia as the exceptions) and carrying in public (an offence everywhere without a lawful excuse).

 Types of Swords Under Australian Law